 Parenting is an incredibly difficult job.
 An individual manual that came with your child would make raising them a lot easier, but seems how that doesn’t exist, heed that as a reminder: there’s no way to do this perfectly.
 Acknowledge to your child if you feel you’ve done something you need to apologize for.
 It will make you feel better and they will appreciate seeing you as a human being.
 Your child will build a reasonable understanding of self-awareness when they make their own mistakes.
 They will be able to take the necessary steps to redeem themselves in an appropriate and mature manner.
 You grow and learn from the mistakes you make.
 Your child will grow and learn from your mistakes, as well.

-You’re only raising a child to be a productive member of society that has strong morals, high ethics, that is responsible, hardworking, and compassionate, while being healthy, well-educated, and independent.
+You’re only raising a child to be a productive member of society that has strong morals, high ethics, that is responsible, hardworking, and compassionate while being healthy, well-educated, and independent.
 It’s no big deal, right?

 The importance of your job as a parent is significant.
 Aside from all the required duties (providing food, shelter, and love) there’s everything else you put on yourself as well.
 Give yourself a minute to recharge.
 You’re going to struggle if you pour from an empty cup.
 The best thing you can do for your child is to take care of YOU.
-Whether you exercise, take a bath, read a book, or whatever it is that makes you relax, you need to take the time to ensure that happens for YOU.
+Whether you exercise, meditate, take a bath, read a book, or whatever it is that makes you relax, you need to take the time to ensure that happens for YOU.
 Take a literal breath.
-If you can’t fit in the self care that you require immediately take a moment to take a few deep breaths.
+If you can’t fit in the self-care that you require immediately take a moment to take a few deep breaths.
 Inhale for 3 seconds, exhale for 4 seconds.
 The more taken care of you are, the more you can take care of your child in an effective, positive manner.
 Do you know what else?
 Your child needs to see that, too.
 They need to realize that parents require love, care, and attention so they can grow up understanding that loving yourself is just as important as loving others.

-It’s impossible to not feel any motherhood guilt about anything.
+It’s impossible to not feel any Mom guilt about anything.
 However, the looming feeling that your choices weren’t the “right” ones or that you could have done something better are indicative of one thing: You’re doing a good job.
 No. You’re doing a great job.
 Let yourself know that.
 Focus on the things that you undoubtedly know you have done “right” and let go of any thoughts that contradict that.

 Your children truly don’t stay little for long.
 I know you’ve heard that a million times, but it’s true.
 There are so many other distractions in daily life such as bills that need to be paid, careers, housework, preparing food, and the list goes on.
 These tasks take us away from enjoying the moments of parenting that really are exciting and powerful.
 Don’t let guilt become a part of that list of distractions that consume your already limited time.